This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 Number 16

-St. Mary Falls Trail on Going-to-the-Sun Road - Mile Marker 39
+St. Mary Falls Trail - Mile Marker 39

 St. Mary Falls Trail is one of the most popular hikes in Glacier National Park and this next stop is where the trailhead to this popular waterfall is located.